 Fact: an American is killed by a police officer an estimated every 7 hours.

 While prosecution of Rodriguez is clearly a good thing, it would be delusional to assume that Riverside is now a safe place with the first police officer being punished for shooting in over a decade.

 Dozens or hundreds of cops get away with their wrongdoing across Southern California every year, and Riverside residents end up suffering in police misconduct incidents such as police shooting, police brutality, sexual assault, use of excessive force and other violations of civil rights.

 If you or your loved ones have been injured in an encounter with a police officer or your civil rights have been violated by cops or law enforcement officials, seek the immediate legal help of a Riverside police misconduct attorney.

 Let our experienced lawyers at JML Law walk you through the entire process of seeking justice against police officers without facing retaliation.
-Call our Riverside offices at 818-610-8800 or send an email to get a free initial consultation.
+Call our Riverside offices at 818-610-8800 or send an email for a free case evaluation.